Eiffel Tower – Tour Eiffel

 Eiffel Tower Paris: Тhе Моst Visited Monument Іn Тhе World

 The actual tower is 300 meters (984 feet) high.
 It sits on a base which is 5 meters (17 feet) high, and there is a television antenna a the top of the tower which gives it a total elevation of 324 meters (1,063 feet).
-The Eiffel Tower, when erected, was the tallest man-made structure in the world until when the Chrysler Building was topped off in New York City in 1929.
+The Eiffel Tower, when erected, was the tallest man-made structure in the world, not surpassed until the Chrysler Building was topped off in New York City in 1929.

 The Eiffel Tower was constructed between 1887 and 1889 as the entrance piece for the Exposition Universelle, the World’s Fair which marked the centennial celebration of the French Revolution.
 Three hundred workers put together 18,038 pieces of puddled iron (a very pure form of structural iron), using more than two and a half million rivets, in a structural which was designed by Gustav Eiffel.
 Eiffel’s assistants on the project were engineers Émile Nouguier and Maurice Koechlin as well as architect Stephen Sauvestre.

-Interestingly, the Novelist Guy de Maupassant, who said he hated the tower, supposedly ate lunch in the Tower’s restaurant daily and when asked why; his answer was that it was the one place in Paris where he could escape the view of the structure.
-Today however, the Eiffel Tower is unanimously considered to be a great piece of structural art and is one of the first things which comes to mind when considering the city of Paris.
+A funny story, the Novelist Guy de Maupassant, who always claimed he hated the tower, reportedly ate lunch in the Tower’s restaurant almost daily.
+When the writer was asked why; his answer was that it was the only place in Paris where he could escape from seeing the structure.
+Today, however, the Eiffel Tower is unanimously considered to be a great piece of structural art and is one of the first things which comes to mind when considering the city of Paris.